About

 Sri Lankan Mango Curry - An easy curry recipe that is sweet, sour and spicy.
 Vegan and Gluten free and is absolutely amazing!
 A Sri Lankan favorite!

-Sweet, spicy and sour, this delicious Mango Curry is a Sri Lankan classic and favorite.
-Simple to make and packed with a great depth of flavor, like any good curry.
-Perfect dish to use up seasonal mangoes that are slightly underripe.
+This delicious mango curry is a Sri Lankan classic and favorite.
+Sweet, spicy and sour, and simple to make and packed with great depth of flavor.
+A great way to use up seasonal mangoes that are slightly underripe.

 Ingredients: